samdavidnwabanne/AI-Automation-Robotics-Journey/week-02/day-06.md

 ## Reflection
 A reliable LLM app is a designed system, not one clever prompt.
 Each component (instructions, retrieval, structure, validation, human review) covers a weakness of the model.

-## Files
-- `report.md`: full report with prompts and workflow diagram
+Building it in n8n also showed me how much of the work is connecting services and debugging credentials, not just writing prompts.